Gsarault44/pixelingo/readme.md

 ### Email Change ##
 In the content/script folder, open the index.php file.
 On Line 15 you can replace the e-mail address in there to where you would like the contact form to send the information.
+As of right now it is set to  contactus@pixelingo.com

 ### Thank You Change ###